Armed Forces Radiobiology Research Institute (AFRRI)

 Henry Ford Hospital

 Humanetics is partnered with the Henry Ford Hospital for preclinical and clinical research related to cancer applications for BIO 300 and other radioprotectants.
-Henry Ford Hospital is the site for Humanetics' current Phase I/II clinical trial in non-small cell lung cancer.
+Henry Ford Hospital is a clinical site for Humanetics' current Phase I/II clinical trial in non-small cell lung cancer.
 Henry Ford Hospital, the flagship facility for Henry Ford Health System, is an 802-bed tertiary care hospital, education and research complex.
-The hospital is staffed by the Henry Ford Medical Group, one of the nation's largest and oldest group practices with 1,200 physicians in more than 40 specialties.
-The hospital, which opened in 1915, is a Level 1 trauma center, recognized for clinical excellence and innovations in the fields of cardiology, cardiovascular surgery, neurology and neurosurgery, sports medicine, organ transplants, and treatment for prostate, breast and lung cancers.
-The hospital annually trains more than 700 medical students, 500 residents and 125 fellows in 46 accredited programs.
-In 2011, the hospital opened the Innovation Institute, a project aimed at shaping the future of medicine.
-The hospital and campus are led by CEO John Popovich Jr., M.D.
-To learn more, visit HenryFord.com.
+The hospital is recognized for clinical excellence and innovations in the treatment for prostate, breast and lung cancers.
+For more information visit HenryFord.com.

 National Cancer Institute (NCI)

-In 1937, Congress appropriated funds to create the National Cancer Institute (NCI).
 It is the mission of NCI to address research and training needs for the cause, diagnosis and treatment of cancer.
 NCI has been a key funding source for Humanetics’ preclinical and clinical studies for BIO 300 in the areas of lung and prostate cancer.
-NCI is intensely interested in developing both radioprotectants and radiosensitizers to improve the standard of care in solid tumor cancer treatments.
+NCI is intensely interested in developing both radioprotectants and radiosensitizers to improve the treatment of solid tumors.
 Humanetics has been working with NCI under various grants and contracts since 2012.
 To learn more about NCI, click here.

 Biomedical Advanced Research and Development Authority (BARDA)